Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2023.09.26

 - [x] Downselect by `costanzo` gene interaction scores or `1e5` → Tabling this for now.
 This would bias training.
 Unseen data would then be expected to have interactions, when they were specificially selected to not have an interaction.
 Also this doesn't make much sense.
-It would make more sense to takes the `abs` then select upper quantiles of high interaction scores, dropping low interaction. → [[DmfCostanzo2016Dataset Genetic Interaction Score Histogram|dendron://torchcell/src.torchcell.datasets.scerevisiae.costanzo2016#dmfcostanzo2016dataset-genetic-interaction-score-histogram]]
+It would make more sense to takes the `abs` then select upper quantiles of high interaction scores, dropping low interaction. → [[DmfCostanzo2016Dataset Genetic Interaction Score Histogram|dendron://torchcell/torchcell.datasets.scerevisiae.costanzo2016#dmfcostanzo2016dataset-genetic-interaction-score-histogram]]
-- [x] Check how many genes now are outside of the [[nucleotide_transformer|src.torchcell.datasets.nucleotide_transformer]] window. → [[Genes Larger than Nucleotide Transformer Window|dendron://torchcell/src.torchcell.datasets.nucleotide_transformer#genes-larger-than-nucleotide-transformer-window]]
+- [x] Check how many genes now are outside of the [[nucleotide_transformer|torchcell.datasets.nucleotide_transformer]] window. → [[Genes Larger than Nucleotide Transformer Window|dendron://torchcell/torchcell.datasets.nucleotide_transformer#genes-larger-than-nucleotide-transformer-window]]
-- [x] Plot `Dmf` fitness → [[DmfCostanzo2016Dataset Double Mutant Fitness Score Histogram|dendron://torchcell/src.torchcell.datasets.scerevisiae.costanzo2016#dmfcostanzo2016dataset-double-mutant-fitness-score-histogram]]
+- [x] Plot `Dmf` fitness → [[DmfCostanzo2016Dataset Double Mutant Fitness Score Histogram|dendron://torchcell/torchcell.datasets.scerevisiae.costanzo2016#dmfcostanzo2016dataset-double-mutant-fitness-score-histogram]]
 - [x] Check dna transformers are using `SortedSet`
-- [x] Check we can index on gene name in torch datasets. `dataset[0]`, `dataset["YDR210W"]` →  This only makes sense for more generic types of datasets like embeddings datasets, [[Nucleotide_transformer|dendron://torchcell/src.torchcell.datasets.nucleotide_transformer]].
+- [x] Check we can index on gene name in torch datasets. `dataset[0]`, `dataset["YDR210W"]` →  This only makes sense for more generic types of datasets like embeddings datasets, [[Nucleotide_transformer|dendron://torchcell/torchcell.datasets.nucleotide_transformer]].
 We cannot do this for things like `DmfCostanzo2016Dataset` becuase there are two genes being removed and we cannot index on both.
-- [x] Implement wildtype property → [[Wildtype Property|dendron://torchcell/src.torchcell.datasets.scerevisiae.costanzo2016#wildtype-property]]
+- [x] Implement wildtype property → [[Wildtype Property|dendron://torchcell/torchcell.datasets.scerevisiae.costanzo2016#wildtype-property]]
-- [x] Implement wt difference embedding → Got decently far writing a [[src.torchcell.models.mlp]] so this can be used on top of aggegated embeddings from `wt` and instance.
+- [x] Implement wt difference embedding → Got decently far writing a [[torchcell.models.mlp]] so this can be used on top of aggegated embeddings from `wt` and instance.
 - 🔲 Prepare trainer and run models locally for `FungalUpDownTransformer`
-- 🔲 Change [[Dcell|dendron://torchcell/src.torchcell.models.dcell]] to have only dropout on last layer - `zendron_citation`
+- 🔲 Change [[Dcell|dendron://torchcell/torchcell.models.dcell]] to have only dropout on last layer - `zendron_citation`
 - 🔲 Run experiments locally
 - 🔲 Unify `wandb` when training on multiple gpus previous is slurm job id and date.
 Don't this will work across sweeps.
 Add period delimited time or something else.
-- 🔲 Add additional only CDS dataset [[Nucleotide_transformer|dendron://torchcell/src.torchcell.datasets.nucleotide_transformer]]
+- 🔲 Add additional only CDS dataset [[Nucleotide_transformer|dendron://torchcell/torchcell.datasets.nucleotide_transformer]]
-- 🔲 Add additional `five_prime + partial_CDS + three_prime` dataset [[Nucleotide_transformer|dendron://torchcell/src.torchcell.datasets.nucleotide_transformer]]
+- 🔲 Add additional `five_prime + partial_CDS + three_prime` dataset [[Nucleotide_transformer|dendron://torchcell/torchcell.datasets.nucleotide_transformer]]
 - 🔲 Summarize the setting under which models can be successfully trained, or rather where training can at least be started.
 Create table.
 - 🔲 Launch experiments on [[Delta|dendron://Kbase/computer.delta]]
 - 🔲 Write set transformer model